jj5/mini-project/README.md

 The projects are sponsored by
 [Jaycar Electronics](https://www.jaycar.com.au/).

+Big thanks to Tim Blythman for his work putting these projects together.

 Not all of the Mini Projects have code, but I will keep the code for the ones that do in this repo.

 In the `src` directory there is a subdirectory with the Mini Project codename, such as JMP001, and a suffix of either